1729prashant/CapstoneLittleLemonApp/README.md

 \* UI/UX may change post Capstone requirements
 \* Learn what you can
 \* Aim is to use SwiftUI and make updates along the way

+If you'd like to contribute, please fork the repository and open a pull request to the `main` branch.